jennaccarlson/imputation/README.md

 ## Sample Imputation Code

-This repository contains example code for imputation from "The extent to which augmenting extant reference panels with population-specific sequences improves imputation quality in Samoans."
-The purpose of this repository is to provide guidance on performing in-house imputation to other researchers.
+This repository contains example code for imputation from our paper "The extent to which augmenting extant reference panels with population-specific sequences improves imputation quality in Samoans" (preprint: [https://doi.org/10.1101/2023.10.31.23297835](https://doi.org/10.1101/2023.10.31.23297835) ) The purpose of this repository is to provide guidance on performing in-house imputation to other researchers.

 This example is given for chromosome 21 and contains code only.
 The data used in the manuscript are available at the links below.
 * Whole-genome sequencing (WGS) data for reference panel: